ClickHouse/ClickHouse/docs/en/getting_started/tutorial.md

 ClickHouse cluster is a homogenous cluster.
 Steps to set up:

 1. Install ClickHouse server on all machines of the cluster
-2. Set up cluster configs in configuration file
+2. Set up cluster configs in configuration files
 3. Create local tables on each instance
 4. Create a [Distributed table](../operations/table_engines/distributed.md)

 [Distributed table](../operations/table_engines/distributed.md) is actually a kind of "view" to local tables of ClickHouse cluster.
 SELECT query from a distributed table will be executed using resources of all cluster's shards.
 You may specify configs for multiple clusters and create multiple distributed tables providing views to different clusters.

-<details markdown="1"><summary>Config for cluster with three shards, one replica each</summary>
+Example config for cluster with three shards, one replica each:
 ``` xml
 <remote_servers>
     <perftest_3shards_1replicas>